Multilingual Staff | Available 24/7

 Speeding while driving can lead to death, injury, or destruction of property.
-Drivers that drive too fast endanger not only themselves but also the other drivers, passengers, and pedestrians.
+Drivers who drive too fast endanger not only themselves but also the other drivers, passengers, and pedestrians.
 Per the 2022 Illinois Highway Safety Plan, speeding remains one of the state’s most common causes of motor vehicle accidents.

 It noted that Illinois has more fatal motor vehicle crashes involving speeding than the national average.
 In 2020, out of the 1,193 fatal car accidents, 29% of the fatalities were due to speeding.